dmenini/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
 I have recently acquired a M.Sc in Electrical Engineering and Information Technology at ETH Zurich, where I focused on Hardware Design, Computer Vision and Machine Learning.
-While completing this program, I spent 4 months as a Teaching Assistant for Prof. Luca Benini to supervise students with FPGA programming.
+While completing this program, I worked as a Teaching Assistant for Prof. Luca Benini to supervise students with FPGA programming.
 Prior to starting my Master at ETH Zurich, I graduated from the Electronics Engineering Bachelor program at Politecnico di Milano.

 Currently, my research interests are real-time 3D Computer Vision and Machine Learning.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "static/uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.